robot-perception-group/smalify-x/README.md

 ### Using your own data
 To run optimization on your own data, create the data structure as follows:
- - `cam_name.json` with keypoints observed from the camera
+ - `cam_name_coco.json` with keypoints observed from the camera
  - `cam_name_pose.json` with camera pose
  - `images/` folder with corresponding images or a video, see details below

  In the json files, each frame is associated with a unique id number.
 In case of a video input, these ids correspond to frame numbers.
 In case of image inputs, they correspond to image names.
-For each keypoint, 3 values are provided: the keypoint's 2D coordinates in the image plane and its presence.
-Presence takes values 0 or 1 and indicates whether the keypoint should be used for fitting.
 The list of keypoints and their order is provided in [this file](./smalify/landmark_names.txt).

 Example data is provided in the `demo_data` directory.

 ### Additional Features

- - Optionally, instead of the `images/` folder a video can be provided, e.g. `cam_name.mp4`.
-If using this option, please change the `dataset` field to `video_animal` from `image_animal` in the configuration file.
+ - Input data can be provided in different forms.
+This branch works reliably with images and annotations in COCO format, see [landmark_names.txt](./smalify/landmark_names.txt) for details.
+This mode corresponds to the `dataset` field set to `coco_image_animal` in the configuration file.
+The following options are not the focus of this branch and need additional testing.
+If not using COCO keypoint format, switch `dataset` to `image_animal`.
+Optionally, instead of the `images/` folder a video can be provided, e.g. `cam_name.mp4`.
+If using this option, please change the `dataset` field to `video_animal`.
  - If the animal is not expected to lean forwards, backwards or to the sides, the `yaw_only` parameter can be set to `True` in the configuration file.
 This effectively acts as a prior on the animal pose, allowing it to rotate in the "yaw" but not in the "pitch" or "roll" directions.